- Elgar original reference

 Chapter 10: Entrepreneurial Commitment and New Venture Creation: A Conceptual Exploration

-Alain Fayolle, Olivier Basso and Erno T. Tornikoski INTRODUCTION The act of new venture creation does not relate to one single decision.
+10 Entrepreneurial commitment and new venture creation: a conceptual exploration Alain Fayolle, Olivier Basso and Erno T. Tornikoski INTRODUCTION The act of new venture creation does not relate to one single decision.
 Inaugural decisions and founding ‘ruptures’ often result from a long and winding path.
 Comparable in that sense to the act of artistic creation, the act of new venture creation is not suited to simplifying causal analysis.
 In light of this, numerous works conducted in the field of new venture creation have attempted to explain the emergence of the phenomenon, and more particularly the pivotal moment when the creation process is set in motion.
 This is how Shapero and Sokol (1982) designed a model based on the notions of ‘desirability’ and ‘feasibility’ of the project, combined with a factor of displacement that acts as a triggering event.
 The notion of displacement refers to the effect of a perceived disruption or radical change in one’s personal life.
 The introduction of a discontinuity precipitates the decision to act entrepreneurially and serves as a catalyst for the trigger.
 This event, the sudden occurrence of which incurs imbalance in the individual’s life, may be perceived by the actor as either a positive displacement (discovery of an opportunity) or a negative one (professional dissatisfaction or lay-off).
 Following these precursor works, the concept of ‘intention’ appeared, which in turn led to a number of theoretical models.
-Using intention relies on the assumption that founding a business is both an intentional and a planned act (Krueger and Carsrud 1993).
-Since the beginning of the 1990s, the...
+Using intention relies on the assumption that founding a business is both an intentional and a planned act (Krueger...

 You are not authenticated to view the full text of this chapter or article.